 Grand Rapids is growing city with a fun downtown culture that attracts hundreds of entrepreneurs each year.
 Small businesses really make up the heart of the city and you can find them around every corner.
-In 2014, Michigan was home to 856,682 small businesses.
+During previous years, Michigan was home to 856,682 small businesses.
 These same businesses were responsible for providing jobs to 1,755,901 people that year.
 While courageous entrepreneurs love the potential of Grand Rapids, starting a business doesn’t come without risks.
-In fact, $12,8848,751 was paid out to small businesses for losses in 2014.
+In fact, $12,8848,751 was paid out to small businesses for losses in recent years.

 Liability Insurance for Small Business

 There’s always a risk that your business could wind up with a lawsuit.
 Liability insurance is created to protect small businesses from this risk.
 If a person is injured on your property or because of your products, liability insurance will protect your business assets and pay for damages.
 There are three main types of liability insurance that business owners should consider.

 General Liability: If someone falls in your parking lot or is injured on your property, general liability insurance will protect you and cover related medical costs.
 According to a recent Travelers Business Risk Summary, 60% of small business owners ranked medical cost inflation as their highest concern and over 30% said they felt least prepared to handle this concern.
 If someone gets hurt and your business is liable, would you be ready to cover the cost?

 Product Liability: No matter how much emphasis you put on quality control, things can go wrong for any Grand Rapids business.
 If you sell a defective product and it causes injury or damage to someone’s property, you could be found liable.
 According to a national study, 71% of product liability awards and 53% of medical malpractice awards by the court amounted to $1 million or more.
 Most small businesses just can’t swallow that massive pay-out without shutting down the doors for good.
 That’s why you need commercial insurance to protect you.